Razikus/its-friday-k8s-admission-controller/README.md

 Real reason is that its very easy to clone this repo, and just replace implementation of controller to do real case - change image, check weather, allow deployments only in nights.

+Everything is prepared and not overcomplicated - automatic creation of certificates, automatic webhook registration.